My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 I am a psychic witch.

-She is fearfully and vehemently averse to witchcraft.
+She is fearfully and vehemently averse to “witchcraft”.

-By her own admission, she has no idea what witchcraft is.
+Of course, by her own admission, she has no idea what witchcraft is.
 She can’t define it and has no idea what it looks like or how to recognize it.
-Her only concept of witchcraft is the word itself, and the label “witch.”
-But the Bible says to stay away from witchcraft and sorcery, and that’s all she needs to know.
+Her only concept of witchcraft is the word itself, and the label “witch”.

 Nothing else matters… Not science.
 Not history.
 Not common sense.
 Not a desire to understand her daughter’s choices and what they mean in practical life and application.